maxmurder/OpenEVA/_drafts/05-2017/GameState.md

 ##### API

 We will also need a flexible API so game logic may itnterface with our database.
 Luckily we should be fine using whatever API the technology we select comes with, since we shouldn't be doing anyting out of te ordinary.
 Godot will be used to develop our front end and interface systems, but I would like to implement OpenEVA's state database and gameplay logic in an independent way if possible.

 ##### State Flags

 I envision meta game state being tracked by arbitrary string based flags.
 There will be a global pool of flags that can read by the game logic to determine the state of the game and decide actions.
 Flags can be added or removed from the pool as necessary by various parts of the game.
 Flags will determine Event and Contract availability, narrative progress, Equipment capabilities and more.
-It will be possible for flags be highly optimized on the back end to save on space and performance while using a simple reflection system to enable human-readable definitions and debugging.
+It will be possible for these flags be highly optimized on the back end to save on space and performance while using a simple reflection system to enable human-readable definitions and debugging.

 ##### Equipment